a-rustacean/serve/README.md

 # serve
-A blazingly fast tool for serving static files written in rust
+A blazingly fast tool for serving static files, written in rust

 ## Installation